primus852/symfony3-admin/README.md

 Symfony3 Admin Template
 =======

 This is a quick and dirty Admin Template based on Bootstrap4 (beta2) and Symfony.
-It provides basic User Management (FOSUSerBundle) nad is quickly set up.
+It provides basic User Management (FOSUSerBundle) and is quickly set up.

 ## Quick Install ##
 - `git clone https://github.com/primus852/symfony3-admin`